s-nelsen/StarWars5e.Core/StarWars5e.Parser/Sources/en/SNV_Content.md

 They possess knowledge about various cultures and customs, both to advise those for whom they were working, and to ensure their own behavior is diplomatic and culturally sensitive.

 ***History.*** Protocol droids constructed around 4000 BBY (around the time of the Great Sith War and the Jedi Civil War) were frequently engineered with certain behavioral shifts set to occur whenever another design-generation was reached.
-A number of these droids underwent radical changes with each new generation—for example, when a C7-model droid supplanted the C6 variety.
+A number of these droids underwent radical changes with each new generationâ€”for example, when a C7-model droid supplanted the C6 variety.
 Each numeric "jump" in sequence could have had wide-ranging changes in functionality and temperament during that historical period.

 ***Programming Units.*** Cybot Galactica, the most famous and successful manufacturer of protocol droids, outfit them with SyntheTech AA-1 VerboBrains to give their droids personalities with emotions and the ability to learn and grow very similar to organic beings.
 The 3PO unit possesses a TranLang III communications module that can reproduce over six million languages, as well as reproduce any sound it picks up.
 Linguistic modules are also used to improve their speech functions.
 Some models, such as the pricey E-3POs, also include the TechSpan I module, making it possible to interface with Imperial networks and undocumented technologies of Imperial subcontractors.